 Cabinet Office, showing a long line of official Bermuda Government Ministerial cars parked outside.
 Royal Gazette photo.

-Senate Chamber with portraits of King George III (1760-1820) and Queen Charlotte by Court Painter Allen Ramsey.
-American visitors will know it was this King's Ministers who caused the War of Independence.
+Senate Chamber with portraits of King George IV and Queen Charlotte.
+This father of this King, George III, had Ministers who caused the War of Independence.